Calypso and Odysseus – The Mythical Love Story in the Odyssey

 How Odysseus got there

-After a series of disasters in his taste from Troy — and especially after the extinction of the last ship and all its companions — Ulysses is alone at sea.
-Calypso finds him, saves him, brings him to her island.
-THE Hermes, who later visits the island at the command of the gods, says that he pulled him out of the waters like a wreck.
+After a series of disasters on his journey home from Troy—and especially after the destruction of his last ship and the loss of all his companions—Odysseus finds himself alone at sea.
+Calypso finds him, rescues him, and brings him to her island.
+Hermes, who later visits the island at the behest of the gods, famously says that he pulled him out of the water as if he were a shipwreck.

 So there they live together for seven years.
-Seven years, which in human life is a whole chapter.
-Calypso gives him everything an immortal can give him: love, beauty, peace, and the promise of eternal life.
-Ulysses sits on the shore and cries.
+Seven years, which in a human life is an entire chapter.
+Calypso gives him everything an immortal can give: love, beauty, serenity, and the promise of eternal life.
+Odysseus sits on the shore and weeps.

 The proposal for immortality

-The crucial question posed by this story is simple but profound: why does Ulysses not accept immortality?
-What's wrong with Ithaca that Ogygia doesn't have?
+The crucial question raised by this story is simple yet profound: why does Odysseus refuse immortality?
+What does Ithaca have that Ogygia does not?

 Calypso hides nothing from him.
 She tells him openly that if he stays with her, he will live forever, never grow old, never die.
 She asks him—with a hint of bitterness in her words—if Penelope is more beautiful than she is.
 “She cannot compare to me, neither in beauty nor in stature,” she says.
 And Odysseus does not deny it.
 He acknowledges that Penelope is mortal and therefore “inferior” in all external criteria.